 EveryMundo’s monthly activity emails are a set of emails sent to customers once a month with informative data on how their EveryMundo products are performing.
-It includes tables, charts, quick links, customer resources, and more on one page.
-The data is dynamically generated each month and compared to the previous month.
-The data provide insights into how customers’ products perform and suggestions for improving their products.
+One page includes tables, charts, quick links, customer resources, and more.
+It dynamically generates the data each month and compares it to the previous month.
+The data offers insights into the performance of customers’ products and provides suggestions for improving them.

 Goal

-Aggregate our internal analytics into an informative automated email with a call to action to further promote user engagement.
+Aggregate our internal analytics to create an informative automated email that includes a call to action to further promote user engagement.

 Prerequisites

-- The data on the page needs to be informative and captivating without cluttering the email with too much text.
+• The data on the page should be informative and captivating without overwhelming the email with excessive text.

 Tech stack: